AdamPumphrey/PowerShell/CreateADUser/README.md

 I may (and should) change it in the future so that these 3 lines use a variable instead of a hard-coded domain value.
 It would be less tedious of a process.

+There are arbitrary password length and complexity requirements in this script (15 chars, capitals and lowercase, numbers and special chars.
+They are located from line 193 to 206 in Adam-ADUser.psm1.
+The only restriction I would support changing is the password length requirement.
+The others eliminate simple passwords from being created.

 ## Adam-ADUser.psd1
 Module manifest for the Adam-ADUser.psm1 module.
 Contains information regarding the module.
 This file is placed in `C:\Program Files\WindowsPowerShell\Modules\Adam-ADUser\` during the install process.